 Contact: Dr. Alison Hall, 301-594-3900,

 Many programs have the explicit goal of increasing the number of individuals from underrepresented groups (URG) completing doctoral degrees and pursuing scientific research in the United States.
 The NIGMS Research Initiative for Scientific Enhancement (RISE) and MARC U-STAR are two such programs designed to strengthen students’ academic preparation, research training and professional skills.
-Dr. Paul Hernandez of the Program Evaluation Research Center at West Virginia University presented the results of a 10-year longitudinal study of URG science students that evaluated students in minority training programs compared to propensity-score matched controls (The Science Study ).
+Dr. Paul Hernandez of the Program Evaluation Research Center at West Virginia University presented the results of a 10-year longitudinal study of URG science students that evaluated students in minority training programs compared to propensity-score matched controls (The Science Study (link no longer available)).
 Dr. Hernandez described an overview of program elements, basic effects (summative outcomes) and key programmatic elements that help to explain the basic effects.

 Contact: Dr. Paul Hernandez, 304-293-4075,